eantoranz/difflame/README.txt

     -w: skip space changes (in both diff and blame)

-    --hints: when printing added lines, provide the hint (one-line summary of the revision) before the lines themselves.
+    --no-hints: when printing added lines, do not provide the hint (one-line summary of the revision) before the lines themselves.
-        if a number of added lines belong to the same revision one after the other, a single hint line will be printed before them.
+        if a number of added lines belong to the same revision one after the other, a single hint line would be printed before them.
-        It would look something like this (taken from git project): diff --git a/fast-import.c b/fast-import.c
+        It would have looked something like this with hints enabled (taken from git project): diff --git a/fast-import.c b/fast-import.c
             index f561ba833..64fe602f0 100644
             --- a/fast-import.c